nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## **Quick Start**

 Step 1.
 Ensure you have Java `11` or above installed in your computer.
-You can download it from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
+You can download it from the [Oracle website](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

 Step 2.
 Download the latest `FosterFamily.jar` from [our GitHub Page](https://github.com/AY2324S1-CS2103T-T13-4/tp/releases).